Employer Pushing for Track 2 Reintegration

 You have been sick for a longer period.
 And then you are told that your employer wants to start a track 2 trajectory.
 You have to look for work with another employer.
 Your own job is apparently no longer an option.

 But track 2 can also be justified.
-If there really are no opportunities within your own organization to work, reintegration elsewhere makes sense.
+If there really are no opportunities within your own organization to work, or if reintegration is not going well, reintegration elsewhere makes sense.
 The question is: is that the case here?

 The answer depends on what has been investigated.
 Has track 1 been sufficiently examined?
 Have all possible adjustments been investigated?
 Or is the conclusion that return is not possible made too quickly?